fomightez/millefy-binder/README.md

 Anaconda's page for the bioconda package for installing Millefy in the Anaconda/conda software management system is [here](https://anaconda.org/bioconda/r-millefy).

 ***Clarifying Software Attribution: I, Wayne, am not involved in the Millefy software at all.
 Those attributed above are the developers and distributors of Millefy.
 See their materials, which are highlighted above in this section.
-I simply set up this repository to make the software useable with RStudio and JupyterLab in a browser without installation headaches.***
+I simply set up this repository to make the software useable with RStudio and JupyterLab in a browser without installation headaches, and I expanded on the developer-provided guides some.***